+''' (8) Clause-chaining

-(8) CLAUSE-CHAINING Athepa pu'taensi bûthuin ja.
+Athepa pu'taensi bûthuin ja.

 (Borman, 1980, p.
+8)

+athe-pa pu'taen-si bûthu-in ja

+see-ss shoot-ds run-mtn.m go

-8) athe-pa pu'taen-si bûthu-in ja see-ss shoot-Ds run-MTN.M go "(A hunter) saw (a tapir), (the hunter) shot (at the tapir), (the tapir) ran away." literally: "(x) having seen, (x) having shot, (y) went running."
+"(A hunter) saw (a tapir), (the hunter) shot (at the tapir), (the tapir) ran away."

+literally: "(x) having seen, (x) having shot, (y) went running." '''

-Clause-chaining constructions, such as the one seen above, are very prominent in A'ingae discourse; the same- and different-subject markers -pa ss and -si Ds are extremely common.
-In addition to reference tracking, -pa ss and -si Ds specify a temporal relation between two clauses: The event expressed in a pa- or si-marked clause must precede the event of the following clause.
+Clause-chaining constructions, such as the one seen above, are very prominent in A'ingae discourse; the same- and different-subject markers -pa ss and -si does not not not reference tracking, -pa ss and -si does specify a temporal relation between two clauses: The event expressed in a pa- or si-marked clause must precede the event of the following clause.
 Inflectional categories, such as aspect and reality status, are most typically expressed on the verb of the last clause in a clause-chaining construction.
 Thus, I assume that the pa- and si-marked clauses are formally subordinate to the unmarked matrix clause.
 For a fuller discussion of the A'ingae switch-reference system, see AnderBois (2021).

 The central takeaway is that reference tracking is an important category in the grammar of A'ingae.
 The language "cares" a lot about marking the (non)indentity of subjects between a matrix clause and a subordinate clause, and uses various devices to achieve this goal.
-Even though -pa ss is formally unrelated to -'ta IF.ss and -si Ds is formally unrelated to -'ni IF.Ds, A'ingae maps the distinction between same- and different-subject marking found in clause-chaining onto the two complementizers found in conditional clauses.
+Even though -pa ss is formally unrelated to -'ta IF.Ss and -si Ds is formally unrelated to -'ni IF.Ds, A'ingae maps the distinction between same- and different-subject marking found in clause-chaining onto the two complementizers found in conditional clauses.